Dzeremias/remotecontroller/README.md

 # remote
-An Arduino based remote controll for controlling other Arduino projects
+A microcontroller based remote controll for controlling other Arduino projects